Advaith3600/seamless-admin/README.md

 - `public bool $hasAdminPage`: Set this to `false` to prevent the model from showing up on the admin page.
 Advantage of using this instead of removing the trait from the model is when other models try to check for foreign keys this will be used as a hint to fetch other columns.
+- `public string $adminIcon`: We use [feathericons](https://feathericons.com/) as the icon provider.
+Type in the name of the icon you want to use.
+- `public string $adminGroup`: Add a value to change the group in which the model should be displayed in the sidebar.

 - `protected $primaryKey`: Primary key of the model will be used even if it is not `id` wherever it is needed.
 - `protected $fillable`: `adminIndexFields` uses data from the `$fillable` and `$hidden` variable to show default values
 - `protected $hidden`: `adminIndexFields` uses data from the `$hidden` and `$hidden` variable to show default values